 During my own solitary drama of the past year, at one point I ended up on Etymonline looking up the root of the word ‘humor’ to see if it had any connection to ‘humanity’ (no).
 But at the end of the entry, just like an aside, a tossed off P.S., as if this wasn’t going to change the way I thought about comedy forever, Etymonline offers a guide from a Mr. Henry W. Fowler in 1926, “for aid in distinguishing the various devices that tend to be grouped under ‘humor’.”
 There are eight sorts laid out: Humor, Wit, Satire, Sarcasm, Invective, Irony, Cynicism, and Sardonic, and for each Fowler has, with just a word or two, defined its Motive/Aim, its Province, its Method/Means, and its Audience.
 The conciseness of it is truly something to behold—it’s really hit at both of the kitchen tables I’ve read it aloud at in the past week, in the midst of us trying to figure out just what the hell is happening with comedy in Bo Burnham’s Inside.

-Or you know, that’s just one theory about what’s happening here.
-Another could simply be that the young man who wrote and directed the astonishingly empathetic Eighth Grade happens to still be someone capable of astonishing empathy.
+Or you know, that’s just one sort of arcane theory about what’s happening.
+Another could simply be that the young man who wrote and directed the startlingly empathetic Eighth Grade happens to still be someone capable of startling empathy.
 The perfect sample case here of course would have to be ‘White Woman’s Instagram’.
 Maybe his number with the most production value, given just how many set-ups he did for his nearly Unseelie accurate montage mimicking a particular kind of Insta grid; certainly his number with the most Gender in it, which is so very fun.
 Sure it’s mean, if you want to get technical, but it’s mocking something deserving of being mocked, right, and like, it’s clueless white women, it’s fine.

-Until the bridge comes in, and suddenly he is gently, devastatingly reminding us that every social media performance is in front of another real human person, with real feelings and often real loss in their lives.
+Until the bridge comes in, and suddenly he is gently, devastatingly reminding us that every social media performance is the filter in front of another real human person, with real feelings and often real loss in their lives.
 As one of my friends put it, it’s this incredible moment because he’s still calling out something ridiculous, now the wince-inducing experience of people putting their grief online, but at the same time asking, where else do we have to put it?
 All this trauma?
 And so then that’s like it’s own level of tragedy as well!
 Fuck, fuck, Bo.
-And then!—it’s so important to how this part works! that after the song ends we see him watching the playback of himself on his laptop in the dark.
-It’s like, throughout this whole show the usual vectors of who is being implicated in the joke are being thrown off from the either simply other- or simply self-deprecating angles we’re used to in social comedy, catching him & all of us in the disco ball refraction of this little room.
+And then! it’s so important to how this part works! that after the song ends we see him watching the playback of himself singing it on his laptop in the dark.
+Throughout this whole show the usual vectors of who is being implicated in the joke are being thrown off from the either simply other- or simply self-deprecating angles we’re used to in social comedy, catching him & all of us in the disco ball refraction of this little room.

 I thought about the Elaine Kahn bit that goes: